denis-trofimov/academic-kickstart/content/post/2018-09-09-review-of-kevlin-henneys-talk-seven-ineffective-coding-habits-of-many-programmers/index.md

   7. > uncohesive tests

-## Polar colored user comments on this video.
+## Selected user comments on this video.

 > @arnoldhau1:
 >